23r9i0/sublime/Readme.md

 # Notes

-* Use `sublime/config.php` file to change defaults filters.
+* Use files inside to `sublime/config/` folder for change defaults filters.
 Optional
 * Use folder `sublime/missing` for include missing, by default if defined constants.php for include by example WP_HOME constant, this plugin auto load all files inside this folder on import
+* The bin folder contains files for personal use, they are used to streamline processes.